Covering and 2-degree-packing numbers in graphs

+\begin{proof} We will prove 1., since the proof of 2. is completely analogous to the proof of 1.: Let $R$ be a maximum 2-degree-packing of $G$ and let $R_1,\cdots,R_k$ be the components of $G[R]$.
+If $T$ is a minimum vertex cover of $G$, then Hence, if $R_1$ have a odd number of edges, then which is a contradiction.
+Therefore, each component of $G[R]$ has an even number of edges. \end{proof}

 Let $A$ and $B$ be two sets of vertices.
-The complete graph which set of vertices is $A$ is denoted by $K_A$.
-The graph which set of vertices is $A\cup B$ and which set of edges is $\{ab:a\in A, b\in B\}$ is denoted by $K_{A,B}$.
+The complete graph whose set of vertices is $A$ is denoted by $K_A$.
+The graph whose set of vertices is $A\cup B$ and whose set of edges is $\{ab:a\in A, b\in B\}$ is denoted by $K_{A,B}$.
 On the other hand, let $k\geq3$ be a positive integer.
 The cycle of length $k$ and the path of length $k$ are denoted by $C^k$ and $P^k$, respectively.